CaitSith2/SwitchSDTool/SwitchSDTool/readme.txt

 Step 20: Click on Select System Path.
 Choose the Drive letter you mounted the SYSTEM partition to.
 (A drive by default.)
 Step 21: Click on Select Decryption Path.
 Choose where you want the decrypted NCAs to reside.
 Step 22: Click on Select NSP Output Path.
 Choose where you want your NSP dumps to be saved.
-Step 23: Google for eticket_rsa_kek.
+Step 23: Google for eticket_rsa_kek. (if your keys.txt doesn't already contain this key.)
 Step 24: Paste the results in the text field that says "Replace me with the actual eticket_rsa_kek.".
 Step 25: The Log should say "ETicket RSA KEK is correct.".
 If it does not, go back to step 22 and try harder.